hjeremyli/hjeremyli.github.io/index.md

 ---
 layout: frontpage
-title: Blue Ham
+title: Front page
-description: Blue Ham is a PhD candidate at Broom University.
+description: Jeremy Li is a data scientist at Gencove
-keywords: Blue, Ham, treats, recycling, mail, being a good boy
+keywords: genetics
 ---

-Blue Ham is a PhD candidate at Broom University.
-His research interests include analyzing the effectiveness of treat-based incentives such as recycling and getting the mail, as well as designing new methods to protect humans from the adverse effects of rolling trash receptacles.
+#### About me

+I am a data scientist at <a href="https://gencove.com/">Gencove</a> working on problems in statistical genetics.

+#### Background

 [curriculum vitae ![CV as pdf]({{ BASE_PATH }}/pages/icons16/pdf-icon.png)]({{ BASE_PATH }}/assets/CV.pdf)<br/>